asu-rdl/Primecam-Bias/docs/software.md

 ### Command - Seek Current.
 Seeks a current for a given card, channel.
 An acceptable range is between 0 and TBD.
 You should see that current is at or around the desired setting.

+**It's important to note that this function requires that the output be enabled.**
 ```json
 {
     "command": "seekCurrent",